auburn-comp-math/math-5630-6630/_sources/root_finding.md

 In order to make the cycle shorter, we need to drop at least one step.
 According to the previous analysis (see Illinois method), the standard false position step does not change the sign of the error asymptotically, thus it is preferred to drop one of the standard false position steps.

-Let us finish this section with a brief discussion on the **Improved Pegasus** method {cite}`king1973improved`, which takes the advantage of the symmetry in the false position method to avoid consecutive standard false position steps.
+Let us finish this section with a brief discussion on the **improved Pegasus** method {cite}`king1973improved`, which takes the advantage of the symmetry in the false position method to avoid consecutive standard false position steps.
 The similar technique can be also applied to other methods such as **Anderson-Bjorck** method {cite}`anderson1973new`.

 ```{margin}
 The **Improved Pegasus** method can also use the decay factor of **Anderson-Bjorck** method as